 Standardized scenarios from SimStore offer expert authored validated content that help to boost your productivity, while ensuring consistent educational experiences for your learners.

 SimManager is a suite of online tools that enables you to fully maximize the information gathered from your simulation education program.

 Laerdal Educational Services offer instructor-led on-site courses to help instructors implement best practices in simulation using hands-on interactive content.
 Courses range from how to get started, to basic simulation, to advanced use of simulators.
 We also offer consultative and custom solutions to help with more specific needs.

 Make the most of your resources

 Your students are your best resources.
-Peer-to-Peer learning ensures all educational opportunities are utilised and results in more comprehensive learning.
+Peer-to-Peer simulation ensures all educational opportunities are utilized and results in more comprehensive learning.

 A path to student success

 Using a progressive model to build and improve skills and knowledge over time, self-directed learning is an instructional method to help you develop competence on your own terms.

 A systematic approach to learning